benmvp/slides/2020/qconplus/mixins-hooks.md

 - Before I finish...
 - I periodically host a series of short, 3-hour remote React workshops
   * I call them "minishops"
-- One of them is called "TypeScript for React Developers"
+- One of them is called "Sharing React Component Logic"
-  * So if you're interested in hands-on learning of using TS + React you should check it out
+  * So if you're interested in hands-on learning of when to use different patterns for sharing
+  * Including render props and custom hooks, check it out
   * As well as the others listed
 - I'm doing a free giveaway for conference attendees
   * Go to my site (benmvp.com) and check out the minishops page
   * Find **one** you like AND can attend
   * Send out a tweet w/ the link and tag me in
   * I'll pick one and give you a free ticket
-  * Bonus points if you include a selfie of you watching this talk or during Q&A 😄

 =====
 <!-- .slide: data-background="url(../../img/perfect-lib/kelly-sikkema-fvpgfw3IF1w-thanks-unsplash.jpg) no-repeat center" data-background-size="cover"  -->